greg-raven/Uncommon-Sense/_posts/2009-08-17-government-must-be-for-the-common-benefit.md

 ---
-title: 'Government must be for the common benefit'
+title: "Government must be for the common benefit"
 layout: post
 categories:
 - government